luk036/ellipsoid-method/ell-review.md

 ---
+title: Ellipsoid Method and Its Amazing Oracles
+author:
+  - 'Wai-Shing Luk\thanks{Fudan University}'
+bibliography:
+  - 'fir-ref.bib'
+documentclass: siamltex
+classoption:
+  - final
+  - leqno
 abstract: 'Ellipsoid method is revisited.
 Besides that, three separation oracles are investigated for applications.
 They are robust optimization, semidefinite programming, and network optimization.
 Discuss the stability issue.
 Finally, the parallel cut is described.'
-author:
-- 'Wai-Shing Luk\thanks{Fudan University}'
-bibliography:
-- 'fir-ref.bib'
 keywords:
   - Ellipsoid method
   - Cutting plane method
   - Separation oracle
   - Cholesky Factorization
-thanks: This work was supported by the Society for Industrial and Applied Mathematics
+thanks: This work was supported by the Society for Industrial and Applied Mathematics ...
-title: Ellipsoid Method and Its Amazing Oracles
-...

 Introduction